calaldees/blog/skills/presenting.md

   * To bring people back with no-verbal queues
     * Use eye contact
     * Hand gestures to bring people forward and refocus
+    * If people are distracted (using their phone, or computer, or talking) - Have the courage to pause - wait for eye contact - nod or smile or raise -eyebrow - move on